February 12, 2026 (1mo ago)

 });

-Always use the expand-and-contract pattern.
 Never drop a column in the same deploy that stops using it.
+Always use the expand-and-contract pattern across multiple deploys.
+GitHub and Cloudflare both learned this lesson in 2025.

-Zero-downtime deployment is the default with Temps.
+Zero-downtime deployment is the default.
 No configuration needed:

 # Install